alephdata/aleph/docs/installation.md

 If you pass a password, you can use this email address and password to log into the Web UI.

+### Sample Data

+If you want to quickly get some sample data in your Alpeh instance you can use `make shell` to run Aleph's crawldir on the `docs` directory.

+    aleph crawldir docs

 ### Frequent issues

 Most problems arise when the ElasticSearch container doesn't startup properly, or in time.
 If `upgrade` fails with errors like `NewConnectionError: <urllib3.connection.HTTPConnection object at 0x7fb11b6ab0d0>: Failed to establish a new connection: [Errno 111] Connection refused` this is what happened.